 The UAE’s journey to economic diversification is far from complete.
 To deepen its industrial development, the UAE’s government has identified some obstacles that must be overcome.7 These include different procedures and regulations in the industrial sector between the Emirates, as well as the absence of an industrial standards unit that governs the quality of imported and exported industrial products.
 State-led efforts alone will not suffice to achieve the targets; they will likely need to be complemented by substantial private sector investment and expertise.
 It will also require greater coordination and integration with other Gulf countries to organize the industries at the regional level to avoid over-duplication of activities that negatively impact prices and sales.

-- Hvidt, M. (2013) Economic Diversification in GCC Countries: Past Record and Future Trends.
+- Hvidt, Martin.
+(2013) Economic Diversification in GCC Countries: Past Record and Future Trends.
 LSE Kuwait Programme on Development, Governance and Globalisation in the Gulf States Working Paper No. 27.
+London: London School of Economics and Political Science.